aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 ## S3 Integration

-Part of AWS Cheat Sheet is the integration of hands on video
+Part of AWS Cheat Sheet is the integration of hands on video tutorials.
+By hosting these in S3 buckets, we can save on the costs while ensuring that all of our content is safely hosted in the cloud.
+S3 videos can be embeded into the individual site by